 Treasurer and Principal Officer(s): A political party committee, like any other general purpose committee, must list the committee treasurer and principal officer(s) on the Form 410 and must ensure that the information is current.
+An individual must be at a minimum 18 years of age to serve as a treasurer, assistant treasurer, responsible officer or principal officer.
 Filing Jurisdiction: A political party committee is not required, like other general purpose committees, to review its expenditures on a quarterly basis to determine if the committee should be filing its campaign statements with a local filing officer.
 Because a political party committee is considered to be a state general purpose committee, it will always file its campaign statements with the Secretary of State.